 XIV.
 METHOD OF EXERCISE OF RIGHTS

 14.2.
-The requests / inquiries / objections of the data subject may be submitted in writing to the ADMINISTRATOR at the specified contact address: 70 North end Road, London W14 9EP, United Kingdom;
+The requests/inquiries/objections of the data subject may be submitted in writing to the ADMINISTRATOR at the specified contact address: First Floor, Penrose 2, Penrose Dock, Cork, T23 YY09, Ireland

 14.10.
-The ADMINISTRATOR has the right to demand payment of a fee by the data subject or to refuse to take action on the request when the requests of the subject are manifestly unfounded or excessive because of their repetitive nature;
+The ADMINISTRATOR has the right to demand payment of a fee by the data subject or to refuse to act on the request when the requests of the subject are manifestly unfounded or excessive because of their repetitive nature.

 14.11.
-For requests / inquiries / objections, ADMINISTRATIVERS keep a special register stating in brief what the content of the request / inquiry / objection is, who is the subject who makes it, the date of receipt of the requests / inquiries / objections, the date of the final decision by the ADMINISTRATOR, date of notification, summary of the contents of the pronouncement;
+For requests/inquiries/objections, ADMINISTRATIVERS keep a special register stating in brief what the content of the request/inquiry/objection is, who is the subject who makes it, the date of receipt of the requests/inquiries/objections, the date of the final decision by the ADMINISTRATOR, date of notification, a summary of the contents of the pronouncement.

 XV.
 COMPLIANCE WITH GDPR RULES ON THE ADMINISTRATOR WEBSITE

-For the purposes of the ADMINISTRATOR's legitimate interests, site visits provide information such as: registration, search for a service, search for information, study of visits to improve websites and services, content entry, service search, communication with a third party through providing contact information for feedback (including name, position, position, company name, telephone, fax and mobile numbers, postal and e-mail addresses, the industry in which you work and the field in which you work MIRA). interest) may be collected by the ADMINISTRATOR.
+For the purposes of the ADMINISTRATOR's legitimate interests, site visits provide information such as registration, search for a service, search for information, the study of visits to improve websites and services, content entry, service search, communication with a third party through providing contact information for feedback (including name, position, company name, telephone, fax and mobile numbers, postal and e-mail addresses, the industry in which you work and the field in which you work and the field in which you may have legal interest) may be collected by the ADMINISTRATOR.

 ADMINISTRATOR's website - getaltd.co.uk - may contain links to third-party websites.
 These websites have their own privacy policies that the ADMINISTRATOR recommends that data subjects get acquainted with.
 The ADMINISTRATOR is not responsible for the privacy policies of these websites and the use of such sites is at the risk of the data subject.

-In cases not covered by this Policy, the provisions of the Regulation and UK law apply.
+In cases not covered by this Policy, the provisions of the Regulation and Ireland law apply.

 GET A FREE QUOTE